tekperfect/devops-docs/docs/courses/13-IAC/lessons/jenkins.md

 Jenkins can be setup as either a Java .Jar (Java ARchive) application or as a Docker container.
 For the purposes of our lab we are going to setup and configure Jenkins using Docker.
 We will run this locally on your laptop via localhost.

 The Docker Image can be Downloaded from your terminal on your Mac by running the following command.
+If you receive an error when trying to run the docker command either Docker is not installed properly or your need to start the Docker Hub application on your system.

 `docker image pull jenkins/jenkins:lts`